Skip to main content

 1 mentions Positive Neutral Negative

-Users feel that the game lacks sufficient character development and would have benefited from a deeper, more engaging story.
+Users feel that the game lacks sufficient character development and desire a deeper, more engaging story to enhance their experience.

 • “Kind of wish there was more to the story as well as character development.”